Handmade Grinch Christmas Ornaments Tutorial

 Lime/apple/citrus green craft paint

 (If you are an Amazon Prime member or like shopping through Amazon, you can purchase any of the necessary items by clicking them in the above list.
 These are affiliate links so if you make a purchase using them, I’ll make a small commission at no extra cost to you).
 You can also find these supplies at any craft store, and even some supplies at dollar stores.

 Before getting started, wash the outside of both ornaments to remove any fingerprints, oil or other dirt.
 If you are going to give the candy-filled ornaments as gifts to eat, make sure you wash the inside as well.

 Here’s How You Make the DIY Grinch Christmas Ornaments

 To get started, remove the silver caps from both ornaments and paint them green.
 Put them off to the side to dry.
-Tip: use a paperclip to hold it while the lids while you paint them and while the dry.
+Depending on the paint, it may take two layers.
+Tip: use a paperclip to hold the lids while you paint them and while they dry.

 Next, if you are using a die cutting machine, open your Grinch svg file in Design Space or whatever program your machine uses.
 Size the file to make sure it fits the ornaments.

 - for the round ornament, I sized mine to 2″ by 1.9″